nschnitman/nschnitman/ReadMe.md

 <h3 align="center">Software Developer, Tech Explorer, Enthusiast </h3>

 # 💫 About Me:
-🔭 I’m currently working on some PHP projects<br>🌱 I’m currently learning Python and making some fun projects with it <br>💬 Ask me about Smart Homes, Home Assistant and automatizations!
+🔭 I’m currently working on some React Native projects<br>🌱 I’m currently learning React Native & TS and making some fun projects with it <br>💬 Ask me about Smart Homes, Home Assistant and automatizations!

 ## 🌐 Socials: